Thousands celebrate Hobbit premiere in New Zealand

 "Between us - Peter (Jackson) and me -- we hashed out another version of Bilbo.
 There'll be others, but our version is this one and I hope people like it," he said.

-The production was at the center of several controversies, including a dispute with unions in 2010 over labor contracts that nearly sent the filming overseas and resulted in the government stepping in to change employment laws.
+The production was at the centre of several controversies, including a dispute with unions in 2010 over labour contracts that nearly sent the filming overseas and resulted in the government stepping in to change employment laws.

 The only sour note at the premiere came when animal rights activists held up posters saying "Middle Earth unexpected cruelty" and "3 horses died for this film", after claims last week that more than 20 animals died during the making of the film.